cognitedata/reveal/documentation/docs/overview.md

 ---
 id: overview
 title: Overview
+description: Reveal is a JavaScript library for visualizing big 3D models on the web.
+It supports complex CAD models and large point clouds.
 ---

 Reveal is a blazing fast library for visualizing huge 3D models on the web.
 It's written in a combination of TypeScript and Rust.